bclarkson-code/Tricycle/README.md

 ```

 <details>
-    <summary>Other installations</summary>
+    <summary>CPU and test installation<summary>
-If you want to install test-dependencies you can do the following.
+If you want to install test dependencies you can do the following.

 ```bash
 conda env create -f environment.test.yml -n tricycle